BGP Multipath

 2. Port 179

 At a fundamental level, BGP multipath allows you to install multiple internal and external BGP paths to the forwarding table.
 Selecting multiple paths enables BGP to load-balance traffic across multiple links.
-This allows multiple BGP routes to simultaneously reach the same destination.
+This allows various BGP routes to simultaneously reach the same destination.
 The principal benefits of BGP multipath compared to normal BGP are:

 • The capacity to load-balance traffic across multiple links.